chaijs/chai-fs/README.md

 ### directory().and.empty

-Assert if the path exists, is a directory and has zero contents.
+Assert the path exists, is a directory and contains zero item.

 * Chains after `directory()`
 * Uses `fs.readdirSync().length === 0`.